How to Recover Deleted Files using Windows File Recovery

 switches to specify the user files or folder.

-This tool automatically creates a recovery folder in destination drive named as Recovery_<date and time>.
+This tool automatically creates a recovery folder in the destination drive named Recovery_<date and time>.

-In our test, we have used the following command to recover the files using Windows File Recovery.
+In our test, we used the following command to recover the files using Windows File Recovery.

 winfr D: C:\Users\<username>\Desktop\Recovery /x /y:ZIP